Danse macabre, Troyes, ca. 1700

 On the previous pages we saw how Nicolas Oudot ca. 1600 published the original woodcuts, and how Noël Moreau and Nicolas II Oudot published copies of the Parisian Danse Macabre in the 17th century.

 The book that we see here was also printed by an Oudot.
-This time it is Jacques Oudot, and the book is from ca. 1700.
+This time it is Jacques Oudot, and the book is from ca. 1700 (between 1679 and 1711).
 The woodcut on the front page is one of those copies that Noël Moreau dit le Coq udsed in 1610, and Nicolas II Oudot used in 1641.

 The woodcuts with abbess and noblewoman and spinster maid and Franciscan nun are still missing as they have been at least since 1531.
 Jacques Oudot has selected to illustrate the abbess and noblewoman with the woodcut of nun and witch with the rather odd result that the "noblewoman" stands with a broom in her hand.

-The image of spinster maid and Franciscan nun is still a reuse of citizeness and widow, and the prioress and young woman have still traded places with the shepherdess and the woman with crutches.
+The image of spinster maid and Franciscan nun is still a reuse of citizen woman and widow, and the prioress and young woman have still traded places with the shepherdess and the woman with crutches.

 The same thing is true for the rest of the images.
-The authority at the beginning has been replaced by an image of "April" from a shepherd's calendar, while the final authority looks like a man asleep at his writing desk.
+The authority at the beginning has been replaced by the month of April, while the final authority looks like a man asleep at his writing desk.

 La Grande Danse Macabée, 1729